MohamammadMustafaHakimi/Cupcake/app/README.txt

 -> purpose of val context = LocalContext.current???
 -> why some methods use viewModel to get accessed, and some use the state -> does the back button automagically go back to the previous screen in the stack?
+-> how to share an screen shot of the app to using intent?